ba-13/scheduler-iitk/README.md

 - <https://stackoverflow.com/questions/75980179/how-can-i-serve-a-react-app-from-flask-backend>

+- Seperate the courses by classifying them over department.
+This should be done at the server end, and in frontend, the choice of department would decide the next-interested courses.

+- Dockerize and host

 ## Known Issues

 - Currently I am ignoring that practical courses occupy multiple days a week even though may actually take up only one.
 Therefore any course that clashes with any of the practical slots will still be considered a clash.